Myers-Briggs Type Indicator (MBTI)

 Balanced

-A score of 1 indicates a slight lean toward Judging, suggesting a mild preference for structure and planning while still remaining fairly flexible.
+A score of 1 indicates a slight lean toward Judging, suggesting a mild preference for structure and planning while remaining fairly flexible.

 example score